Not Happy Using Only Formal Tone? Try Using an Informal Tone Strategically

 In a similar way, informal language can also be rhetorically effective when you need to communicate information to the reader.
 This is true, for example, when you want to anticipate and respond to a reader’s potential objections about an argument you’ve made.
 A statement about how the reader might respond could be formal (“One might argue in response that…”), but an informal address makes it feel like you’re addressing the reader directly, and anticipating their particular arguments (“When you hear this, you might say…”).
 Another use of direct address through informal language could be when you’re trying to use humor or to provide a personal anecdote: being selectively more informal can make the turn away from your usual writing Style feel comfortable, as if you were breaking the fourth wall for a minute to tell a joke or a story.
 These moments emotionally connect readers to your writing and can be great opportunities for calls to action, moments of pause, or just a change in tone.

-The following exercise walks you through purposefully including informal tone in your writing, to determine what tone you want to strike.
+The following exercise walks you through purposefully including informal tone in your writing to determine what tone you want to strike.

 Step 2: Rewrite the sentence(s) separately, trying to restate the information you conveyed in the original paragraph.
 Your goal here should be to write as informally as you can.
 Use “I” statements and contractions, address the reader, and/or use simpler forms of words than you’d normally use.
 Try to communicate the main point as directly as you can.